 You can always request a change (within the same cabin category) via your travel agent before sailing at no additional fee.
 You can also ask for an upgrade once you're onboard, but the charge to upgrade can run into the hundreds of dollars.
 As you'll be choosing from whatever cabins are left, your upgrade could be the cabin with an obstructed view or one that gets a lot of noise from the ship's anchor or a public deck above.
 For more information, check out our feature, The Guarantee Gamble.

-The Situation: I don't know what travel documents (ID, passport, visa) I need for my cruise.
+I don't know which travel documents (ID, passport, visa) I need for my cruise.

-The Remedy: If you're traveling outside of your home country, and you don't know what travel documents you need or whether a visa is required, your best bet is to call your travel agent (if you're using one) or visit the Web sites for the consulates of the countries you will be visiting.
-Double-check with your cruise line; in some ports (like St. Petersburg, and Port Said and Alexandria, Egypt), the cruise ship will take care of visas for all passengers (or at least all on ship-sponsored shore excursions).
-Though cruise lines don't require passports for American citizens on roundtrip itineraries from a U.S. homeport, Cruise Critic always recommends you cruise with a passport.
+The Remedy: If you're traveling outside of your home country, and you don't know which travel documents you need or whether a visa is required, your best bet is to call your travel agent (if you're using one), or visit the websites for the consulates of the countries you will be visiting.
+Double-check with your cruise line; in some ports (like St. Petersburg, Port Said and Alexandria, Egypt), the cruise ship will take care of visas for all passengers (or at least for those on ship-sponsored shore excursions).
+Though cruise lines don't require passports for American citizens on round trip itineraries from a U.S. homeport, Cruise Critic always recommends you cruise with a passport.
 (Americans will always need a passport for cruises departing from outside North America.)
 You should also bring an official photo ID (like a driver's license), as you might need to show this to port officials when getting back onto your ship.

 The Remedy: Most cruise lines, with the exception of those that charge corkage fees for wine, consider passenger-brought alcohol to be contraband.
-In most cases it will be returned to you on the last night of your cruise.
+In some cases it will be returned to you on the last night of your cruise or on the morning of disembarkation.
 (The same applies to alcohol you purchase from onboard duty-free shops or from stores in port.)
 However, some lines are discarding alcohol taken from passengers at embarkation.
 It's best to check your line's alcohol policy before boarding to make sure you're not breaking any rules.
 Otherwise, you risk losing your booze altogether.

-The Situation: A hurricane/winter storm is threatening my departure port or cruise destination.
+A hurricane or winter storm is threatening my departure port or cruise destination.

-It gets more complicated if a storm is bearing down on a turn-around port, such as Fort Lauderdale (or New York, as was the case with Hurricane Sandy in 2012).
-Two things can happen: if the port is closed and your ship is out to sea, the cruise could be extended until the storm passes.
+It gets more complicated if a storm is bearing down on a turnaround port, such as Fort Lauderdale (or New York, as was the case with Hurricane Sandy in 2012).
+Two things can happen: If the port is closed and your ship is out to sea, the cruise could be extended until the storm passes.
 If the ship has yet to depart, embarkation might be delayed.
-Either case can make for a logistical headache for a traveler.
+Either case can make for a logistical headache for travelers.
 Good preparation is the first step to remedying the situation.
 If you're sailing during hurricane season, it's never a bad idea to build a day or two into your vacation.
 Aim to arrive in port a couple of days early in case difficulties arise.
 Prepare for the possibility -- and it happens -- that you might actually arrive home a day or two late.
 Lines will certainly communicate schedule changes and could offer some compensation (flight change fees, onboard credit, etc.), but a lot of the contingency will be left to you.
-The benefits of having someone on the ground -- a travel agent -- who can rebook flights or hotels are huge.
+The benefits of having someone on the ground -- like a travel agent -- who can rebook flights or hotels and otherwise assist when cruise ship problems arise are huge.

 Should you get travel insurance during hurricane season?
 The answer is a qualified yes.
-Read more here.
+Read more about cruising during hurricane season.